catherinekomi/infinite-scroll-component/README.md

 ## Overview

 This project demonstrates a reusable Infinite Scroll component using React and JavaScript.
 The component dynamically fetches and displays data from an API as the user scrolls down the page.
-It leverages modern React features such as hooks (`useState`, `useEffect`, and `useRef`) and the Intersection Observer API to implement the infinite scrolling functionality.
+It leverages modern React features such as hooks (`useState`, `useEffect`, and `useRef`).

 ## Features